janet-dev/LevelCoder-WM/README.md

 	1. Clicking or tapping on the white text *LevelCoder* will
 		- refresh the page
 		- cause no change in text behaviour.
-	1. Clicking or tapping on the white text *Home* will
+	2. Clicking or tapping on the white text *Home* will
 		- refresh the page
 		- cause no change in text behaviour.
-	2. Clicking or tapping on the dark grey text *Courses* will
+	3. Clicking or tapping on the dark grey text *Courses* will
 		- change the text colour to light grey
 		- take the user to courses.html, the Courses page.
-	3. Clicking or tapping on the dark grey text *About* will:
+	4. Clicking or tapping on the dark grey text *About* will:
 		- change the text colour to light grey
 		- take the user to about.html, the About and Contact page.

 * On the navigation area of mobile devices:
-	1. Tapping on the toggler will open a dropdown menu underneath the *LevelCoder* text.
+	1. Tapping on the toggler will open a dropdown menu underneath the white *LevelCoder* text.
 The user will see:
-		- the white *Home*, dark grey *Courses* and *About* texts, in a vertical list
+		- the white *Home*, dark grey *Courses* and *About* texts in a vertical list
 		- toggler border will be thicker and light grey.
 	2. Tapping on the white text *LevelCoder* will:
 		- refresh the page